franklang/change36x-starter-theme/readme.md

 This starter theme contains a folder called `external/`.
 Make sure you move everything that's inside this folder to the root of your Change project.

+* `/external/override/modules/generic/style/layout.css` is useful if you use a Flexbox based grid (like [Foundation for Sites 6 - Flexbox Grid](https://foundation.zurb.com/sites/docs/flex-grid.html).

 Overriding vendor components
 ----------------------------